sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 25-07-2020

+- https://www.confluent.io/blog/simplified-robust-exactly-one-semantics-in-kafka-2-5/ Apache Kafka’s Exactly-Once Semantics Are Now Easier & More Robust | aka: how to deal with UNKNOWN_PRODUCER_ID error!

 # 23-07-2020

 - https://medium.com/zendesk-engineering/an-investigation-into-kafka-log-compaction-5e520f4291f0 Some insights from the Kafka Log Compaction